-The Choral Rehearsal Room is just off the main lobby and can be used as a reception area for premieres and other performances in the Main Hall.
-Another large room is used for band and orchestra rehearsals and both have special acoustics.
+The Choral Rehearsal Room is just off the main lobby and can be used as a reception area for premieres and other performances.
+The room has special acoustics.

-Tickets:

-"Select-A-Seat" computer tickets are available through local area outlets or can be purchased at the Center's Box Office by calling 385-1110.

-Parking:
+The Instruments Rehearsal Room is used for band and orchestra rehearsals and also has special acoustics.

-The University's Parking Regulations apply during regularly scheduled class sessions, both day and evening.
-No tickets are issued after 7:30 p.m. on the evening of the event or on the weekends.
+Tickets: Tickets are available through Select-A-Seat at all local area outlets or can be purchased at the Center's Box Office by calling 385-1110.
+For general event information call 888-4043, ext.
+5905.
+Parking: The University's Parking Regulations apply during regularly scheduled class sessions, both day and evening.
+Please call Parking Services 385-1683 for information about parking on the evening of the event or on the weekends.
+Scheduling: Inquiries about scheduling the Main Hall of the Center should be addressed to the Administrative Coordinator at 385-1424.
+Inquiries about scheduling the Academic Wing facilities should be addressed to the Music/Theatre office at 385-1771 or 385-3957.

-Scheduling:

-All inquiries about scheduling the Center's facilities should be addressed to the Director of Operations, telephone 385-1609.
+PAVILION